VR51/softman/README.md

 # Ubuntu/Debian Linux Software Update Script
 Simple Bash script to sit on the desktop.
-Mostly a wrapper for frequently used apt-get command sequences but with bonus repair tools.
+Mostly a wrapper for frequently used apt-get command sequences but with bonus system repair tools.
 When clicked, the softman script runs apt-get update, upgrade, dist-upgrade, full-upgrade and clean.
 Other run options are described below.

 * You only need to download the file 'softman'.
 * Make the file executable (desktop users: right-click then select 'executable')